 Sunday, 21 September 1997

 The two machine operators I’d be training introduced themselves as Pakistani chemical engineering graduates.
-They were civil, if a little aloof, and I remember saying that as graduates they were overqualified for operating the flexographic printing plate mounting machine I was installing.
+I remember saying that as graduates they were overqualified for operating the flexographic printing plate mounting machine I was installing.
 But conversely, they didn’t know anything about printing.
 The operators introduced me to the factory mechanic who’d setup my machine before my arrival - they called him Dino, a mocking nickname he bore grudgingly.
 Nineteen years later, after seeing his photo on the news for the first time in May 2018, I realised ‘Dino’ was Saudi national Ahmed al Darbi, a Guantanamo military prison detainee transferred to Saudi custody in 2018.
 I guess the ‘Dino' nickname was a reference to the cartoon character Darby the Dinosaur, a play on al Darbi’s name.
 Whatever the reason, I sensed a hierarchy in the group, a condescending attitude from the Pakistani operators towards Dino.
-I complemented Dino on setting up the machine, but he was quite reserved and we didn’t speak for long before he returned to the out-of-bounds office area.
+I complemented Dino on setting up the machine but he was quite reserved and we didn’t speak for long before he returned to the out-of-bounds office area.
 An Italian service engineer, Nicholas of Bielloni, was at the YemPak factory for those first couple of days, measuring up for and planning the installation of a £1+ million printing press also purchased in April 1997 Chicago.
-We already knew each other, were staying at the same hotel, and dined together on Sunday after work.
+We already knew each other, were staying at the same hotel and dined together on Sunday after work.

 Monday, 22 September 1997

-Nicholas was in the factory briefly that morning and just before he left for the airport, he took me to one side.
-“There’s something very suspicious about this customer” he said quietly.
+Nicholas was in the factory briefly that morning; just before he left for the airport he took me to one side: “There’s something very suspicious about this customer” he said quietly.
 I asked why and he explained that as well as knowing nothing about printing, they had no product to produce.
 I admit I dismissed his caution, thinking that this was simply a new project that someone with a lot of money was investing in.
 A few hours after Nicholas left, and as I was showing him the machine operation, one of the Pakistani chemistry graduates asked me about my travels in America and my advice for visiting New York as a tourist.
 My response was very specific: